exiang/open_hub_wiki/Modules-Architecture.md

     * change code from `boilerplatStart` to `myPlugin`
     * change title to 'My Plugin'
     * change oneliner to 'My first plugin module for OpenHub'
-5. Once completed, that is enough for a basic module but obviously more files and folders can be added later.
-Your new module is now ready to be install.
+5. Once completed, your new module is now ready to be install.
+That is enough for a basic module but obviously more files and folders can be added later.

 ### Install a module
   * Login to backend